-If you want to make your bias tape without having to piece together lots of fiddly strips then try making continuous bias tape.
+If you want to make your bias tape without having to piece together lots of fiddly strips then try learning how to make continuous bias tape.
 This is especially handy when you have large amounts of bias to make for quilts or other big projects.
 This method can save you a lot of time and even beginners can start to make continuous bias tape (also called continuous bias binding).